Mobile First Design: Why It’s Great and Why It Sucks

-Odds are none of the people reading this have learned anything new up to this point.
-The $200+ phones in the pockets of everyone you know are all the indication you need that the web has broken out of its computer shaped box.
+Odds are none of the people reading this haven’t learned anything new up to this point.
+The $500+ phones in the pockets of everyone you know are all the indication you need that the web has broken out of its computer shaped box.

-However, the fact that mobile web access is popular does almost nothing to convince me that I need to pursue a strategy that actually puts mobile first.
+However, the fact that mobile web access is popular does almost nothing to convince me that I need to pursue a strategy that puts mobile first.
 The flip side of 25% of mobile users being mobile-only is that 75% of them aren’t!
-Obviously, the desktop is still an important medium, not to be forgotten or pushed to the back burner quite yet.
-So why are we even considering taking the mobile first route?
+The desktop is still an important medium, not to be forgotten or pushed to the back burner quite yet.
+So why are we even considering taking the mobile-first route?